giantswarm/cloudflared-app/README.md

 * Ensure CHANGELOG.md is up to date.
-* Create a new branch to trigger the release workflow e.g. to release `v0.1.0`, create a branch from master called `main#release#v0.1.0` and push it.
+* Create a new branch to trigger the release workflow e.g. to release `v0.1.0`, create a branch from main called `main#release#v0.1.0` and push it.
 * This will push a new git tag and trigger a new tarball to be pushed to the `default-catalog` and the `giantswarm-catalog`